Vidhan123/VDrive/README.md

   - Empty Trash option to delete all the files in the trash
 - Keep track of the storage used
 - See recently uploaded files
+- Read Blockcahin related news
+  - Reader can tip if he likes the news
 - Buy Additional Storage (5 GB, 10 GB or 15 GB)
   - With VID Tokens
 - Owner can transfer the accumulated VID Tokens to another account